 Implement a 21st Century Food Safety System

-Each year, 48 million Americans get sick, 128,000 are hospitalized, and 3,000 die from foodborne diseases, a significant and largely preventable, public health burden.
-President Obama signed The Food and Drug Administration (FDA) Food Safety Modernization Act on January 4, 2011, shifting the focus of federal regulators from responding to contamination to preventing it.
+Each year, 48 million Americans get sick, 128,000 are hospitalized, and 3,000 die from foodborne diseases, a significant and largely preventable public health burden.
+President Obama signed the Food and Drug Administration (FDA) Food Safety Modernization Act on January 4, 2011, shifting the focus of federal regulators from responding to contamination to preventing it.
 HHS is developing a food safety system that is flexible and responsive to current and emerging threats.
-Taking a proactive approach to product safety and quality, HHS has also expanded its global role in strengthening food and medical product regulatory systems and supporting the development of risk-based systems to target field operations to effectively identify and respond to food and feed concerns.
-The Department is working with multiple partners to ensure success, including state, local, tribal, territorial, and international authorities, the private and non-profit sectors, federal and foreign government partners, and the President’s Food Safety Working Group.
+HHS works with multiple partners to ensure the safety of food, including state, local, tribal, territorial, and international authorities, the private and non-profit sectors, federal and foreign government partners, and the President’s Food Safety Working Group.

 HHS has prioritized prevention and is implementing sensible strategies designed to prevent problems before they occur.
 HHS is setting rigorous, science-based standards for food safety and working with the food industry to ensure it meets these standards.
-For example, HHS is developing preventive control standards for food facilities and the production of fruits and vegetables that will require firms to evaluate the hazards that could affect food safety, implement controls to reduce these hazards, and develop plans for monitoring controls and performing corrective actions when needed.
+For example, HHS is developing preventive control standards for food facilities that will require firms to evaluate the hazards that could affect food safety, implement controls to reduce these hazards, and develop plans for monitoring controls and performing corrective actions when needed.
+Further, HHS is developing science-based minimum standards for the safe growing, harvesting, packing, and holding of produce in its raw or natural (unprocessed) state on farms.
 These standards will improve the safety of both domestic and imported foods.
-HHS has also taken steps to make it easier to protect consumers when problems emerge including implementing new mandatory recall authorities and providing more information to consumers about recalled foods and what they can do to protect themselves and their families when outbreaks occur.
+HHS has taken steps to make it easier to protect consumers when problems emerge, including implementing new mandatory recall authorities and providing more information to consumers about recalled foods and what they can do to protect themselves and their families when outbreaks occur.
 Foodsafety.gov provides consumers with prevention information, and it uses social media to reach the widest audience.